03wulum/food-coin/README.md

-# Welcome to the Food Coin Project
+# Welcome to the FoodCoin Project

 ## The aim of this cryptocurrency is to end world hunger.